francotroyano/portfolio/README.md

-# Project Manager & AWS Solutions Architect
+# Project Manager & AWS Cloud Architect

+## Profile
+Computer Engineer with over 10 years of robust experience successfully managing projects, services, and teams.
+Recognized for a proactive approach and leadership skills in guiding teams towards goal achievement.
+Certified as an AWS Solutions Architect Professional, I possess in-depth knowledge in implementing innovative and efficient technological solutions.
+My track record includes the successful execution of complex projects, optimizing resources, and ensuring the delivery of high-quality solutions.

 ## Skills
 ![skills](/assets/img/skills.jpeg)